Top 5 Prototyping Tools for 2024

 Add interactions to your prototypes made in Figma.
 Use a plugin for importing Figma designs to UXPin for interactive prototyping.
 Check out the tutorial: Quick Tutorial: Make Figma prototypes interactive in UXPin.

-Notable features include Layout and Insert Menu, which allow you to design and iterate concepts fast.
+Other notable features include Layout and Insert Menu, which allow you to design and iterate concepts fast.
 Although impressive, UXPin offers similar features with Auto-Layout and built-in design libraries.

 Framer’s Smart Components feature offers similar functionality to UXPin’s States, but not as comprehensive.
 Using Variants and Variables, you can give elements a hover or pressed state, like toggling a switch or activating a checkbox.